BloomTech-Labs/code-your-dreams-fe/README.md

 - An Auth0 account is required for the app to function.
 - The Auth0 credentials must be added to the `.env` file.
-- A CYD super user account must be created in Auth0.
+- A CYD super admin account must be created in Auth0.
 - _Notes_
   - The app was built for use on a desktop and responsive design for mobile/table was not taken into consideration during development.
   - Modals do not auto-save, so any changes must be followed by clicking the "Save" button.